evodify/genotype-files-manipulations/README.md

 [selectSamples.py](selectSamples.py) subsamples a genotype calls file by sample names.
 It also can be used to rearrange samples in a calls file.

+[skip_intervals.py](skip_intervals.py) extracts lines from a calls file according to scaffold name, start and end positions.

+[slidingWindowSNPs.py](slidingWindowSNPs.py) cuts genotype calls file with the given window size and outputs FASTA files for every window.

 [summarySIFT.awk](summarySIFT.awk) summarizes the extracted SIFT4G annotation (output of [extractSIFT4Gannotation.py](extractSIFT4Gannotation.py))

 [summarizeTAB.awk](summarizeTAB.awk) summirized the genotyope file by counting homozygot, heterozygot, missing etc.